byteluv-network/byteluv-docs/docs/earn-bluv/airdrop-program.md

 # Airdrop Program

-We're working on launching an airdrop program to reward devnet participants and early adopters.
-The airdrop program will distribute $BLUV tokens to users who participate in the ByteLuv on Solana devnet and complete specific tasks.
+ByteLuv is having an early adoption program to reward early adopters.
+The airdrop program will distribute $BLUV tokens to users who participate in the ByteLuv on Sonic testnet and complete specific tasks.

+200 BLUV tokens will be distributed to users who participate in the ByteLuv on Sonic testnet and complete the following tasks:
+- Create a Solana wallet
+- Sign up on ByteLuv
+- Open your wallet and check your balance

 <!-- ByteLuv is launching an airdrop program to reward devnet participants and early adopters.
 The airdrop program will distribute $BLUV tokens to users who participate in the ByteLuv on Solana devnet and complete specific tasks.